Common Ag Science Questions

 When do I need to accept my offer of admission by?

-Students accepted to the University Park campus must accept their offer of admission by May 1st.
-Students accepted to a commonwealth campus should also accept their offer of admission by May 1st as some campuses fill quicker than others, especially those with on campus housing.
+Students accepted to the University Park campus must accept their offer of admission by May 1.
+Students accepted to a Commonwealth campus should also accept their offer of admission by May 1 as some campuses fill more quickly than others, especially those with on-campus housing.

-The College of Agricultural Sciences is one of the smaller colleges at Penn State University.
+The College of Agricultural Sciences is one of the smaller colleges at Penn State.
 Each department focuses on individual needs and concerns.
-Classes within your major are smaller than those within the general education curriculum, and the professors are interested in both the material they teach and the students in their classes.
-Each student is also assigned an academic advisor; if you work closely with your advisor and become involved you will not be just a number.
+Classes within your major are usually smaller than general education courses, and the professors are interested in both the material they teach and the students in their classes.
+Each student is also assigned an academic adviser; if you work closely with your adviser and become involved, you will not be just a number.

 What is the LEAP program?